VinAIResearch/plasticbag-faster-rcnn/README.md

 ## Detection Performance

 The current code supports **VGG16**, **Resnet V1** and **Mobilenet V1** models.
-I mainly tested on the Resnet101 architecture as it seemed to be the best for Faster RCNN compared to VGG16 or Mobilenet.
-The resulted model for plastic bag detection performs very accurately in high resolution images and closed objects.
+I mainly tested on the Resnet architecture as it seemed to be the best for Faster RCNN compared to the others.
+The model for plastic bag detection performs very accurately in high resolution images and closed objects.

+* With VGG16, AP for plasticbag = *52.24*.
+* With Resnet101, AP for plasticbag = *62.04*.

 **Some of the results:**
 (`plasticbag` only)